FRM-Sec/FRM/README.md

 # FRM: Federated Reputation Models for Secure Sybil Mitigation
 ## Based on: Attack-Resistant Federated Learning with Residual-based Reweighting
+### Secure, because we make sure our model bounds updates in a linear regression boundary as the repeated median of this previous work, but with additional features.

 This repository is implemented by [Shuhao Fu](https://github.com/howardmumu) and [Chulin Xie](https://github.com/AlphaPav).